bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 July 25, 2020

-After an absence spanning several years, Dinah and I returned to Skoki.
-This time to climb Unity Peak from Wolverine Valley.
+After a several-year absence, Dinah and I returned to Skoki to climb Unity Peak from Wolverine Valley.
 Alan Kane describes a descent route in Scrambles in the Canadian Rockies, but his route includes going down scree.
 To avoid ascending scree, we planned another route.

 When we arrived at Fish Creek parking lot at 8:30 am, cars filled the parking lot and spilled onto the roadside.
 Zora and Kari, who were joining us, were already there.
 We gathered our packs and started walking up the Temple Lodge access road.